enricostara/kotlin-cli-chat/README.md

 Probably the Kotlin I wrote will look still boring to the seasoned Kotlin programmers.

-Still, it could represent what an experienced Java programmer might find interesting to use Kotlin without sacrificing code readability when used in big teams.
+Still, it could represent what an experienced Java programmer might find interesting to use Kotlin without sacrificing code readability when used in a medium-sized team.

-For this reason, I will try to use some semantic innovations brought by Kotlin in the cases and ways in which I truly believe they deserve to be exploited.
+For this reason, I will try to use some idiomatic innovations brought by Kotlin in the cases and ways in which I truly believe they deserve to be exploited.

 ## the project